-With a career spanning four decades, Isa Genzken's works draw upon everyday material culture, including design, consumer goods, the media, architecture, and urban environments.
-Widely recognized for her significant, pioneering contribution to sculpture, Genzken's prodigious oeuvre also includes paintings, collages, drawings, films, and photographs, and frequently incorporates seemingly disparate materials and imagery to create characteristically complex, enigmatic works.
-Drawing loosely on the legacies of Constructivism and Minimalism and often involving a critical, open dialogue with Modernist architecture, her interest lies in the way in which common aesthetic styles come to illustrate and embody contemporary political and social ideologies.
+Isa Genzken's work draws upon everyday material culture, including design, consumer goods, the media, architecture, and urban environments.
+Widely recognized for her significant, pioneering contribution to sculpture, her prodigious oeuvre also includes paintings, collages, drawings, films, and photographs, and frequently incorporates seemingly disparate materials and imagery to create characteristically complex, enigmatic works.
+Drawing loosely on the legacies of Constructivism and Minimalism and often involving a critical, open dialogue with modernist architecture, Genzken interrogates the way in which common aesthetic styles come to illustrate and embody contemporary political and social ideologies.

-In 2017, Genzken received the Goslarer Kaiserring (or the “Emperor’s Ring”) award from the city of Goslar.
-An accompanying solo exhibition will be held at Mönchehaus Museum Goslar.
+In 2017, Genzken received the Goslarer Kaiserring (or the “Emperor’s Ring”) award from the city of Goslar, Germany.
+An accompanying solo exhibition was on view at the Mönchehaus Museum Goslar.
 The artist is also the recipient of the 2019 Nasher Prize, awarded every April by the Nasher Sculpture Center, in Dallas.